senzing-garage/aws-cloudformation-performance-testing/reports/20231019-provisioned-single-DB/report.md

 - intro?

-The purpose of this series of test executions is to understand the performance characteristics of various Amazon Web Services (AWS) Aurora database instance classes and AWS Elastic Container (ECS) task runtime platforms when loading data with Senzing.
+The purpose of this series of test executions is to understand the performance characteristics of various Amazon Web Services (AWS) Aurora database instance classes[^1] and AWS Elastic Container (ECS) task runtime platforms[^2] when loading data with Senzing.
 In particular to compare the difference in both speed and cost of Intel and Graviton 3 processors across database instance class types and runtime platforms.
-Full results of all Senzing AWS performance testing can be found in the Senzing AWS performance testing GitHub repo[^1].
+Full results of all Senzing AWS performance testing can be found in the Senzing AWS performance testing GitHub repo[^3].

 ## The Methodology